-Which is why I’ve come to appreciate hair volumising sprays.
+Which is why I’ve come to appreciate volumizing hair sprays.
 They’re a great way of adding some height whether you actually backcomb your hair or not.
-They’re basically the hybrid love child of dry shampoo and texturising spray so they work well to add volume to the crown and body to the lengths should you need it.
+They’re basically the hybrid love child of dry shampoo and texturizing spray so they work well to add volume to the crown and body to the lengths should you need it.

 To get the ultimate in long lasting volume, section off your hair in to four or five manageable locks.
 Next use a large-headed toothbrush (trust me on this one) to push down the hair at the roots in a uniform motion.
 This will help to avoid getting a bird’s nest, knotted mess that’s impossible to brush out later.
 Next spritz over the backcombed area with backcombing spray to set.

 After smoothing over the outside with a brush, finish with a final mist of hairspray all over.
 When it comes to brushing out your backcombed ‘do, start at the bottom and work your way up to the crown.
 Be as gentle as possible to avoid breakage.

 If you haven’t tried a backcombing spray before, these four are a great place to start.

 When it comes to instant volume this spray really does deliver.
 What’s also great about it this product is that you can use it to freshen up a blowdry that’s a couple of days old.
 It has a pleasant fresh fragrance and isn’t sticky or too powdery.

 Umberto Giannini Glam Hair Backcomb in a Bottle

 This product was my introduction to the world of volumizing sprays, and whilst the name might seem to promise a lot, it doesn’t go overboard in the big hair department.
 We’re not talking skyscraper volume, but there’s definitely visible “plumpness” so well worth a try if you want volume without the drama.